Peng-Rao/SE4HPC_notes/notes/SE4HPC-notes.typ

 === Iterative and incremental strategies
 The main action is run after components are released (not just at the end).
 The strategy can be done in three different ways:

-==== Hierarchical
 Based on the hierarchical structure of the system.
 It can be done *top-down* or *bottom-up*.

-*Top-down strategy*.
+==== *Top-down strategy*
 Work from the top level (in terms of "use" or "include" relationship) down to the bottom level.
 As modules are completed (according to the building plan), more functionality is testable.
-We also need to replace some stubs, and we need other stubs for lower levels. *When all modules are incorporated, the whole functionality can be tested.* *Pros*: The drivers use the top level interfaces (e.g. REST APIs). *Cons*: This strategy requires stubs of used modules at each step of the process.
+We also need to replace some stubs, and we need other stubs for lower levels. *When all modules are incorporated, the whole functionality can be tested.*
+- *Pros*: The drivers use the top level interfaces (e.g. REST APIs).
+- *Cons*: This strategy requires stubs of used modules at each step of the process.

 #figure(
-  image("figures/example-top-down.jpg", width: 70%),
+  image("figures/example-top-down.jpg", width: 50%),
   caption: [ Example of top-down strategy ],
 )

+==== *Bottom-up strategy*
-*Bottom-up strategy*.
-Starting from the leaves of the "uses" hierarchy. *Pros*: An advantage is that it doesn't require stubs. *Cons*: Typically requires more drivers (one for each module, as in unit testing).
-Another thing to consider is that it may create several work-ing subsystems, and each working subsystem will eventually be integrated into the final one.
+Starting from the leaves of the "uses" hierarchy.
+- *Pros*: An advantage is that it doesn't require stubs.
+- *Cons*: Typically requires more drivers (one for each module, as in unit testing).
+Another thing to consider is that it may create several working subsystems, and each working subsystem will eventually be integrated into the final one.

 #figure(
-  image("figures/example-bottom-up.jpg", width: 70%),
+  image("figures/example-bottom-up.jpg", width: 50%),
   caption: [ Example of bottom-up strategy ],
 )

-*Threads*.
+==== *Threads strategy*
 A thread is a part of several modules that together provide a user-visible programme function.
 By using the thread strategy we can have some advantages.
 \
 *Pros*:
 - We can maximize the progress visible to the user (or other stakeholders);